MalickGalant/mobileapk/README.md

-# Client Library for Java
+# Client App for Ads

 This project hosts the Java client library for the Google Ads API.